 3.3 Antimicrobial studies

-The antimicrobial activity of the EO against K. pneumoniae and S. aureus exhibited a clear concentration-dependent effect as shown in Figure 3 and Table 3.
+The antimicrobial activity of the EO against K. pneumoniae and S. aureus exhibited a clear concentration-dependent effect, as shown in Figure 3 and Table 3.
 At 25% , the EO inhibition zones of 9.86 ± 0.25 mm and 8.12 ± 0.19 mm were recorded against K. pneumoniae and S. aureus, respectively.
 With increasing concentration, the inhibition zones increased to 14.52 ± 0.34 mm and 13.47 ± 0.27 mm at 50%, and reached 19.68 ± 0.41 mm and 18.34 ± 0.36 mm at 100%.
 Statistical analysis using one-way ANOVA revealed that the increase in inhibition zones with concentration was significant (p < 0.05), confirming a dose-responsive antimicrobial trend.
 The activity is mainly attributed to major terpenoids such as 1,8-cineole, α-pinene, and limonene, which destabilize microbial membranes, alter permeability, and impair enzyme activity, ultimately suppressing bacterial growth.
 The negative control (DMSO) produced no inhibition, validating its inert role, whereas the positive control (amoxicillin) consistently showed larger inhibition zones (24–28 mm).
 Tukey’s post hoc test confirmed that inhibition zones produced by amoxicillin were significantly higher than those of EO at all concentrations (p < 0.05).
 These results confirm that the antimicrobial effect observed is attributable to the EO.
 It also demonstrates that EO remains less potent than standard antibiotics but still exhibits inhibitory activity.

 The findings are in agreement with studies by Shiekh et al. (2025) who reported that eucalyptus oil rich in 1,8-cineole inhibited S. aureus and E. coli by altering cell membrane integrity.
 Similarly, Mirković et al. (2025) confirmed strong antibacterial and antifungal activity of eucalyptus EO associated with ether and aliphatic constituents.
 Shahin et al. (2025) highlighted synergistic antibacterial effects when EO was combined with antibiotics, while Kamoldeen et al. (2024) observed potent inhibition of respiratory pathogens attributable to its monoterpene content.
 This suggests that eucalyptus EO is a promising antimicrobial agent against both Gram-positive and Gram-negative bacteria.